Don Hansen

-Donald Ray Hansen, (born August 20, 1944) is an American former professional football linebacker in the National Football League (NFL) from 1966 to 1977.
+Donald Ray Hansen (born August 20, 1944) is an American former professional football player who was a linebacker in the National Football League (NFL) from 1966 to 1977.
 He was known as an extremely hard hitter and an underrated as well as overachieving linebacker.

-Hansen was a member of FJ Reitz High School's legendary 1961 State Champion football team; he was also a member of the 1964 Rose Bowl Champion Fighting Illini.
-Hansen was drafted into the NFL in 1966 by the Minnesota Vikings.
-He was also selected by the Miami Dolphins in the seventh round of the 1966 AFL draft.
+Hansen was a member of FJ Reitz High School's legendary 1961 State Champion football team.
+He played college football for the Illinois Fighting Illini, who won the 1964 Rose Bowl.
+He was selected by the Minnesota Vikings in the third round of the 1966 NFL draft.
+He was also chosen by the Miami Dolphins in the seventh round of the 1966 AFL draft.